Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 These recommendations include the creation of an anti-corruption authority, stronger laws to protect whistleblowers and measures to force private sector companies to take action against bribery.

 While this is "a very good start," van Loggerenberg said, it is not enough.
-"It should be seen as the genesis of something that will ultimately be a systemic permanent fixture in our anti-corruption and fraud justice system."
+"It should be seen as the genesis of something that will ultimately be a systemic permanent fixture in our anti-corruption and fraud justice system," he said.

 The Zondo Commission also recommended that "a fixed percentage of recovered funds be paid to whistleblowers."
 But Van Loggerenberg disagreed.